Maize-meal porridge

 Komo Mio mill for grinding mealies.

-However once the kernel is split, and oxygen gets in, the fats will start to go rancid.
-So traditionally, farmers would grind their maize once a week and use it as soon as possible as a feed both for themselves, their staff and animals.
+However once the kernel is split and oxygen gets in, the fats will start to go rancid.
+So traditionally farmers would grind their maize weekly and use it as soon as possible as a feed for themselves, their staff and animals.

-It's refined grain and sugar, not fat in the main that has made humans obese in the last few decades.
+It's refined grains and sugar, not fat in the main that have made humans obese in the last few decades.

 Obesity in man.

-With 100% maize-meal now simply being unavailable, as with wheat, we have opted to buy a new grinder, the KoMo Mio[2] that will handle corn.
+With 100% maize-meal now simply being unavailable, as with wheat, we have opted to buy a new grinder, the KoMo Mio[2] that will handle small quantities of corn.

 Nutrients